Hello! Please allow me to introduce you to two of my newest food obsessions:

 - Cook bell pepper, red onion, and zucchini for about 4 min.
 Add mushrooms, sprinkle with salt and cook for another 5-6 minutes or until veggies are tender.
 Add spinach and cook until just wilted.

 - To serve: Scoop ¾ cup of rice and bean mixture into a bowl and add ½ of the grilled veggies.
-Top with a handful of fresh greens (iceberg lettuce or spinach), fresh chopped tomato, 2+ handfuls of crushed tortilla chips, 1-2 tbsp of guacamole, and 1-2 tbsp of salsa.
+Top with a handful of fresh greens (iceberg lettuce or spinach), fresh chopped tomato, 2+ handfuls of crushed tortilla chips, 1-2 tablespoon of guacamole, and 1-2 tablespoon of salsa.
 Add any optional topping you desire (fresh cilantro, Daiya cheese, fresh lime juice, salsa baked tofu, extra taco sauce, etc.)